waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Training Plan: XENON
 - Goal: Reach Lv 13 (1261 Total EXP).
-- Progress: 1171 EXP (90 EXP remaining).
-Estimated 3 battles left.
+- Progress: 1206 EXP (55 EXP remaining).
+Estimated 2 battles left.
-- Current Battle: Ekans Lv 4 (~35 EXP).
-Post-battle: ~55 EXP remaining.
 - Method: Use Sweet Scent at (18, 15) grass patch on Route 32.
 - Strategy: Use Lick against Gastly and Bellsprout.
 RUN from Normal-types (Rattata, Hoothoot, Pidgey) and low-EXP targets (Zubat) to conserve PP and health.
 - PP Management: XENON has low Lick PP (30).
 Return to Pokecenter or use Ether/Berry when Lick PP < 5.
 - Maintenance: Heal with Fresh Water/Lemonade when HP < 10.

 ## Recent Mistakes & Lessons
-- **Turn 14436:** Misclicked Spite instead of Lick.
+- **Turn 14436-14439:** Misclicked Spite instead of Lick.
 Lesson: Always verify cursor position after closing the Bag or other sub-menus.
 - **Turn 14436:** Verified Ghost-type immunity to Normal moves (Wrap) in Gen 2.
 - **Turn 14416:** Attempted to path through walls/trees.
 Lesson: Use 'run_code' to verify tile navigability before long path plans.